consequently/consequently-hugo/content/news/2015/no-comments.md

 +++
 date = "2015-02-03T9:52:39+11:00"
-title = "Why no comments?"
+title = "Why isn't there a comment box?"

 +++